 Today, we are announcing the Mozilla Information Trust Initiative (MITI)—a comprehensive effort to keep the Internet credible and healthy.
 Mozilla is developing products, research, and communities to battle information pollution and so-called ‘fake news’ online.
 And we’re seeking partners and allies to help us do so.

 So the company that is “committed to an open web” wants to limit how open it is.
-Mozilla lists a few potential partners they'd like to work with in this venture including one of the kings of mainstream news bias and propaganda, The Wall Street Journal, whom Mozilla sees as a "credible news-gathering organization".
+Mozilla lists a few potential partners they’d like to work with in this venture including one of the kings of mainstream news bias and propaganda, The Wall Street Journal, whom Mozilla sees as a “credible news-gathering organization”.
 I have also seen an influx of ‘fake news’ detection add-ons in the AMO repository being developed by companies, including The Self Agency, LLC and Trustie, and many of these add-ons are flagging highly creditable websites run by battle scarred, independent, investigative journalists.

 As Mozilla correctly recognizes, there is indeed a massive amount of misinformation, disinformation and heavily biased information floating around on the web in the alternative news scene, however they conveniently ignore the fact that some of the most dangerous offenders are the mainstream new corporations which they want to partner with, including those that promoted the Iraqi chemical weapons bullshit and subsequent invasion of the country, the regime change wars in Syria and Libya, and which are currently frothing at the mouth over the nuclear weapons that Iran doesn’t posses and how terrible the elected president of Venezuela is because he’s not another puppet of the U.S..
-The solution to this problem is not censorship and revenue generation under the transparent guise of community service, but rather to educate people on how to identify unreliable news sources which obviously Mozilla is in no position to do given its desire to partner with those same sources.
+The solution to this problem is not censorship and revenue generation under the laughably transparent guise of “community service”, but rather to educate people on how to identify unreliable news sources which obviously Mozilla is in no position to do given its desire to partner with those same sources.

 Mozilla has positioned Firefox as the champion of privacy and independence on the internet but appears to be increasingly at risk of losing the trust of users.